LazaUK/SonySpresence-Arduino/README.md

-# SonySpresence_Arduino
+# Sony Spresence (Arduino IDE)

-IoT project, using Sony Spresence development board and various sensors to detect the storm front
+This is my code for the IoT project (part of Hackster.io challenge), where I Sony Spresence development board and various sensors to detect the storm front